hjk789/NXEnhanced/README.md

 ## License

-- You can view the code, download copies, install, run, use the features added to the page and uninstall this software.
+- You can view the code, download copies to your devices, install, run, use the features added to the page and uninstall this software.
 - You can suggest changes, either by opening issues or by doing pull requests.
 - You can create or participate in discussions, give feedback and rate this project.
 - You can link to this project's repository homepage (https://github.com/hjk789/NXEnhanced).